01binary/360-video-pipeline/README.md

-# 360 Video Pipeline
+# My 360 Video Pipeline

 I got my first 360 camera to record a vlog about making the exoskeleton from Elysium, but quickly realized the medium's potential and set out to capture as many experiences as possible.

 To complete my first project, a 45-minute show of my favorite local band, I had to build a 360 video pipeline along with a render farm.
-I hope that this article can help other 360 videographers improve their delivery pipeline.
+I hope that this article can save you some trouble when building your own 360 video pipeline.

 ## Overview